-Bollywood actress Dia Mirza recently made the news after denying to follow some of these customs at her wedding.
+Bollywood actress Dia Mirza made the news in February this year after denying to follow some of these customs at her wedding.
 Mirza chose a female priest and said no to Kanyadaan; in an attempt towards equality.
 Following this, the media flooded with a plethora of stories about women matching these choices.
+In a recent case, Bollywood actress Alia Bhatt questioned the the tradition of ‘kanyadaan’ in a bridal ad for Mohey.
+This too recieved a lot of backlash on social media.
 But has Indian society always been so regressive?
 Our history has innumerable examples of women warriors, leaders and activists who boasted featly achievements.
 And yet, there are also instances where women fight for equality.
 So what was the reason behind this misogynist ideology?

 The Bridge Chronicle tried to trace the origin, history and timeline of the most argued custom in Indian wedding — Kanyadaan.
 We spoke to Dr Manisha Shette of Jnana Prabodini, Pune, to understand the concept better.
 The doctor has been practising priesthood for the last thirteen years and also trains aspiring priests.
 She is associated with the Sanskrit language, culture and research department of the institution.
 She talks about how the original concept of Kanyadaan changed over the years.